planetf1/maestro-knowledge/docs/CONTRIBUTING.md

 * Include screenshots and animated GIFs which show you following the described steps and clearly demonstrate the problem.
 * If the problem wasn't triggered by a specific action, describe what you were doing before the problem happened.
 * Include details about your configuration and environment:
-  * Which version of RagMe AI are you using?
+  * Which version of Maestro Knowledge are you using?
 * What's the name and version of the OS you're using?
-  * Are you running RagMe AI in a virtual machine?
+* Are you running Maestro Knowledge in a virtual machine?
   * What are your environment variables?
   * Which vector database are you using?
 (Weaviate, Milvus, etc.)

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for RagMe AI, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for Maestro Knowledge, including completely new features and minor improvements to existing functionality.

 #### Before Submitting An Enhancement Suggestion